donguree/hal-libs-header/documentation_mo/source/other/venc.rst

 Testing
 *******

-To test the implementation of the VENC module, webOS TV provides SoCTS (SoC Test Suite) tests.
-The SoCTS checks the basic operations of the VENC module and verifies the kernel event operations for the module by using a test execution file.
-For more information, see VENC’s SoCTS Unit Test manual.
+| To test the implementation of the VENC module, webOS TV provides SoCTS (SoC Test Suite) tests.
+| The SoCTS checks the basic operations of the VENC module and verifies the kernel event operations for the module by using a test execution file.
+| For more information, see :doc:`VENC’s SoCTS Unit Test manual </part4/socts/Documentation/source/producer-manual/producer-manual_hal/producer-manual_hal-venc>`.

 References